basic4gl-guy/jump-buggy/README.md

 ## Road mesh Level Of Detail (LOD)

 Create multiple LOD versions of the road meshes.
 Warp each one to the road curves and hook them into Unity's LOD mechanism to improve performance.

+## Gameplay

+Track player progress along the track.
+Detect and count laps.

+Place player back on the track when they fall off.

+## Track selector

+## Create more tracks

+## Polish the existing tracks

+* More road types
+* More support types
+* More background stuff (trees, grass, buildings, scenery, ...)